Prince Harry on What He Hopes the Royals Will Take Away From 'Spare'

 Shawn Mendes Reflects on Decade of Fame, Break From Touring and …

-Prince Harry is letting his family form their own opinion about his memoir, Spare.
-In an exclusive interview with People, the Duke of Sussex shares that he will leave the royals to form their own interpretation of his story.
+Prince Harry is letting his family form their own opinions about his memoir, Spare.

-Outside of the explosive bombshells, the 38-year-old says that there is a bigger goal for telling his story.
+Aside from the explosive allegations in the book, the 38-year-old royal says there is a bigger goal for telling his story.

-Harry’s memoir officially goes on sale Tuesday.
-Last week, a leaked version of the book was released, where explosive details about his time in the military, his life after the death of his mother, Princess Diana, and his strained relationship with his brother, Prince William and father, King Charles III, were revealed.
+In the book, Harry tells stories about his time in the military, life after the death of his mother, Princess Diana, and his strained relationship with his brother, Prince William, and his father, King Charles III.

-Spare also recounts his and wife, Meghan Markle’s transition away from royal life to their new life in California.
-The pair are parents of Archie, 3, and Lilibet, 1, who Harry says he hopes can one day, have a relationship with their family in the UK.
+Spare also recounts Harry and his wife, Meghan Markle’s, transition away from royal life and their relocation to California.
+The two are parents to Archie, 3, and Lilibet, 1, and Harry says it's his hope that they have a relationship with their royal relatives.

 "I've said before that I've wanted a family, not an institution, so of course," he tells People.
 "I would love nothing more than for our children to have relationships with members of my family, and they do with some, which brings me great joy."

-When asked by Cooper if he currently speaks to his brother and father, Harry said that it has been "a while" since he’d been in communication with either.
-For his part with his older brother, Harry noted during the interview, "But I look forward to — I look forward to us being able to find peace."
+As for his brother, Harry said, "I look forward to us being able to find peace."

-According to royal expert, Katie Nicholl, there is a chance for the King to extend and olive branch to the Duke of Sussex – ahead of his upcoming coronation.
+Royal expert Katie Nicholl told ET that there is a chance that King Charles will extend an olive branch to the Duke of Sussex ahead of his upcoming coronation.

 "I'm not sure the reports about Harry being disinvited from the coronation are accurate," Nicholl said.
 "My sources close to the king say that he will be extending that olive branch and that he will be inviting Meghan and Harry to the coronation."